BosingerLab/NHP_eOD-GT8_manuscript/airr-seq_analysis/README.md

    `bcl2fastq --sample-sheet samplesheet.csv -o Unaligned --barcode-mismatches 0`

-2. FastQC v0.11.5 [1] was used to check the quality of the fastq files.
+   The fastq files were combined from all three sequencing runs.

-3. pRESTO v 0.5.3 [2] used for pre-processing.
+3. pRESTO v 0.5.8 [2] used for pre-processing.

-3. Assemble: Reads assembled using AssemblePairs.py
+4. Assemble: Reads assembled using AssemblePairs.py

    `AssemblePairs.py align -1 <Read1.fastq> -2 <Read2.fastq> --coord illumina --nproc 2 --rc tail --outname <output> --log <log file>`

    GNU parallel [3] was used to process multiple samples simultaneously.

-4. After assembly, the files from all three sequencing runs were combined.

 5. The run_extraction2.pl and extract_inline2.pl scripts were used to demultiplex samples.